+Mark F. Schwab

+Florida, U.S.

+President, Naples Council on

+World Affairs

+Director Since: 2017

+Current Term Expiry: 2026

+Audit Committee

+Planning and Commercial

+Development Committee

-Name, Residence, Principal Occupation and Committee Memberships Mark F. Schwab Florida, U.S. Director Since: 2017 Human Resources and Compensation Committee Planning and Commercial Development Committee Mr. Schwab is an experienced airline industry executive, having served as Chief Executive Officer of Star Alliance, the world's first and most comprehensive global airline alliance of 26 members.
+Mr. Schwab is an experienced airline industry executive, having served as Chief Executive Officer of Star Alliance, the world's first and most comprehensive global airline alliance of 26 members.
 He has a deep background in the airline industry, having served in international and corporate leadership roles with major carriers such as United Airlines, US Airways, American Airlines and Pan Am.
 He is a graduate of the University of Virginia.
+He serves on the boards of not-for-profit organizations, Greater Naples Leadership.

+Johan C. van 't Hof

+Ontario, Canada

+CEO and President, Tonbridge

+Corp. (merchant bank)

+Director Since: 2017

+Current Term Expiry: 2024

+Audit Committee (Chair)

+Planning and Commercial

+Development Committee

-He serves on the Boards of not for profit organizations, Greater Naples Leadership and Naples Council on World Affairs.
-Johan C. van 't Hof Ontario, Canada President, Tonbridge Corp. (merchant bank) Director Since: 2017 Audit Committee (Chair) Planning and Commercial Development Committee Mr. van 't Hof is President of Tonbridge Corp., a Toronto-based merchant bank and advisory firm, and has been a lecturer at the University of Toronto, the University of Waterloo, and the School of Accountancy for the Institute of Chartered Accountants of Ontario.
+Mr. van 't Hof is CEO and President of Tonbridge Corp., a Toronto-based merchant bank and advisory firm, and has been a lecturer at the University of Toronto, the University of Waterloo, and the School of Accountancy for the Institute of Chartered Accountants of Ontario.
 Prior to his current role, he was CEO of Tonbridge Power Inc., a publicly-traded entity, and Chief Operating Officer and Director of Carter Group Inc., a North American automotive parts manufacturer.
-Prior to these roles, he was Partner and Managing Director at PricewaterhouseCoopers LLP (project finance and privatization) and was seconded to the Ontario Securities Commission by his firm.
+Prior to these roles, he Partner and Managing Director was at PricewaterhouseCoopers LLP (project finance and privatization) and was seconded to the Ontario Securities Commission by his firm.
 In such a role, he acted for eleven airport authorities in Canada in transferring operations from Transport Canada and for twenty-five governments in project finance and privatization transactions globally in energy corrections, airports and roads.
-He has testified to the US Senate and the Canadian Parliament on infrastructure policy.
+He has testified to the U.S. Senate and the Canadian Parliament on infrastructure policy.
 Mr. van 't Hof is a Chartered Professional Accountant and Chartered Accountant in Ontario and holds an MBA from the University of Toronto.
 He has served as Chair of the Audit Committees of two international public companies and two private companies.